Chapter 1: Mission and Governance of the University

 - vice president for advancement

-- chief executive officer, Virginia Tech foundation
+- chief executive officer, Virginia Tech Foundation

-- executive director of government relations
+- director of athletics

 - university legal counsel

-- vice president for human resources
+- vice president, human resources

-- vice president for research and innovation
+- vice president, research and innovation

 - director, university ombuds office